The Official Word

 As a natural leader, Anna lives her talk and leads by example.
 She will not ask anyone to do something she hasn't tried herself.

-Anna is a proud returned Peace Corps Volunteer, having served as a rural community health advocate in Benin, West Africa for two years, and she has traveled to 16 countries and lived in 7 states.
+Anna is a proud returned Peace Corps Volunteer, having served as a rural community health advocate in Benin, West Africa for two years.
+She has traveled to 16 countries and lived in 7 states.
 She has now established roots and calls the High Rockies of Colorado home.

 The Unofficial Word